mathiasertl/django-ca/docs/source/python/intro.rst

 certificates more easily.
 These classes are easy to instantiate and provide convenient access methods:

 * :py:class:`django_ca.subject.Subject` handles x509 subjects, e.g. as used in a certificate subject.
-* :py:class:`django_ca.extension` is a module that includes various classes that represent x509 extensions.
+* :py:class:`django_ca.extensions` is a module that includes various classes that represent x509 extensions.

 *******
 Signals